Building on over 60 years experience in static insulating oil reclamation, EOS now leads the way in providing on-site regeneration services.

 - Assessment of mechanical strength of the paper insulation

 - Preparation of RAMS taking into account nature of the work – eg on-load, off-load or de-energised

 - Access to the transformer for the mobile processing unit and the mobile regeneration module

 Due to the polar nature of water it is imperative that the oil in the transformer is initially reconditioned before being admitted to the regeneration columns.
 This initial period of reconditioning (heating, drying and degassing) also helps raise the core temperature of the transformer to make the whole regeneration process more effective, especially if being undertaken in a de-energised state.

 Once the oil has reached acceptable levels of water content and temperature, it will be admitted into the regeneration module where, through a process of adsorption the products of oil oxidation – acids and sludge are removed from the oil.

 Once regeneration beds are “saturated” the module is put into “reactivation” mode in preparation for the next regeneration cycle, which usually takes place on the following day.
 Whilst the regeneration module is in reactivation mode the transformer oil is continually circulated through the MPU to continue adding heat, removing water from outer layers of paper insulation and degassing the oil.

 The regeneration cycles will continue until the oil has reached pre-determined, agreed levels, typically in line with IEC60296:2012.

-EOS has used it’s position in the industry to work closely with electricity companies preparing their responses to OFFGEM and with power stations concerned over the potentially corrosive nature of their oil.
+EOS works closely with electricity companies preparing their responses to OFFGEM and with power stations concerned over the potentially corrosive nature of their oil.